 - Professional status

-The core Advisory Council consists of faculty and staff from across the university.
+The PAC consists of faculty and staff from across the university.
 A subset of the Council co-chairs the following committees:

 - Staff Engagement

 The Council’s overarching strategic priority is to build a welcoming and inclusive Simmons community where all members feel valued and have the opportunity to thrive in fulfilling the university mission.
 This is accomplished through the following actions and practices:

 - Collaborating with Admission, Human Resources, faculty hiring committees and other entities to ensure the ongoing recruitment, engagement, and retention of students, faculty, and staff of color, as well as other underrepresented groups.

 - Working with the Office of Organizational Culture, Inclusion and Equity (OCIE) and other partners to bring relevant training, guest speakers, community reads, and other initiatives to help broaden awareness of issues related to violence, racial injustice, and DEI — and to involve the community in these vital conversations.

 - Partnering with the Simmons Institute for Inclusive Leadership on programming and training.